openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/media/image/cj-image-decoding.md

 4. Release pixelMap and imageSource.

-    Ensure that the pixelMap and imageSource methods have completed execution.
+    Ensure that all pixelMap and imageSource operations are completed.
 When these variables are no longer needed, manually call the following methods to release them as required.

     <!-- compile -->

     ```cangjie
-    pixelMap.Release();
+    pixelMap.release();
-    imageSource.Release();
+    imageSource.release();
     ```